-Six with Rusty Hardin & Associates Selected to Best Lawyers in America 2021
+Eight with Rusty Hardin & Associates Selected to Best Lawyers in America 2021

 Naomi Howard, Emily Smith earn recognition on new 'Ones to Watch' list